ecklf/OpenCore-Lenovo-Flex-15/README.md

 ## Installation

-- copy kext to L/E or to CLOVER/kexts/Other (add Broadcom kexts if needed)
+- Copy kexts to L/E or to CLOVER/kexts/Other (add Broadcom kexts if needed)
+- Fix permissions and rebuild kextcache if using L/E
-- use attached config.plist
+- Use attached config.plist
-- make sure your Clover configuration uses the same UEFI drivers
+- Make sure your Clover configuration uses the same UEFI drivers
-- use my DSDT / SSDT or patch yourself (see below)
+- Use my DSDT / SSDT or patch yourself (see below)
-- run the install command for ALCPlugFix (see misc)
+- Run the install command for ALCPlugFix (see misc)
-- do VoodooPS2 install
+- Do VoodooPS2 install
   ```
   # Remove conflicting kexts
   sudo rm -rf /System/Library/Extensions/AppleACPIPS2Nub.kext